Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Setup and finite-sample results

-To address these concerns, in~\Cref{theorem:adaptation-theorem} in \Cref{proofs_sec_append}, we give a sharp bound on the problem of constructing a confidence set that optimizes its expected length at a smooth function of the form $g(x, d)=\alpha_{0}+\alpha_{1}d$, while maintaining coverage over the original parameter space $\mathcal{F}$.
-The sharp bound follows from general results in \citet{ArKo18optimal}, and it gives a benchmark for the scope for improvement over the FLCI in \Cref{lipschitz_optimal_thm}. \Cref{theorem:adaptation-theorem} also gives a universal lower bound for this sharp bound.

-In particular, \Cref{theorem:adaptation-theorem} shows that the efficiency of the FLCI depends on the realized values of $\{x_{i}, d_{i}\}_{i=1}^{n}$ and the form of the variance function $\sigma^{2}(\cdot, \cdot)$, and that the efficiency can be lower-bounded by 71.7\% when $1-\alpha=0.95$.
-In a particular application, one can explicitly compute the sharp efficiency bound; typically it is much higher than the lower bound.
-For example, in our empirical application in \Cref{nsw_sec}, we find that the efficiency of the FLCI is over 97\% at such smooth functions $g$, both in our baseline specification, and for the experimental sample considered in \Cref{experimental_sample_application_sec}.
-This implies that there is very little scope for improvement over the FLCI\@: not only must the rate of convergence be the same even if one optimizes length $g$, the constant is also very tight.
+To address these concerns, we show in \Cref{sec:gener-setup-results} that attempts to form adaptive \acp{CI} cannot substantively improve upon the \acp{FLCI} we propose.
+In particular, \Cref{theorem:adaptation-theorem} gives a sharp bound on the length of a confidence set that optimizes its expected length at a smooth function of the form $g(x, d)=\kappa_{0}+\kappa_{1}d$, while maintaining coverage over the original parameter space $\mathcal{F}$.
+The sharp bound follows from general results in \citet{ArKo18optimal}, and it gives a benchmark for the scope for improvement over the \ac{FLCI} centered at $\hat{L}_{\delta_{\FLCI}}$ (the \namecref{theorem:adaptation-theorem} also gives an analogous result for one-sided \acp{CI}).
+The \namecref{theorem:adaptation-theorem} also gives a universal lower bound for this sharp bound, which evaluates to 71.7\% when $1-\alpha=0.95$.
+The sharp bound depends on the realized values of $\{x_{i}, d_{i}\}_{i=1}^{n}$ and the variance function $\sigma^{2}(\cdot, \cdot)$, and can be explicitly computed in a given application.
+We find that it typically is much higher than this lower bound.
+For example, in our empirical application in \Cref{nsw_sec}, the \ac{FLCI} efficiency is over 97\% at such smooth functions $g$ in our baseline specification.
+This implies that there is very little scope for improvement over the \ac{FLCI}\@.